ccummings418/PythonRegression/README.md

 # Python Regression Using Anaconda / JupyterLabs

-*These are some useful tools and coding tricks I have developed for using XGBoost regression modeling.*
+*These are some useful tools and coding tricks I have used for XGBoost regression modeling.*

 ## Regression Modeling
 ### Reason for XGBoost?